RayKlefstad/ICS45c/README.md

 # ICS 45C: Homework 0

 Welcome to ICS 45C Homework 0!
 For more general instructions, please reference the `main` branch.
 This repository will focus on instructions relevant to HW0.

-## Files To Modify
+In this assignment, you will be modifying:

 ```bash
 main.cpp